The easy solution for energy saving

 The advantages of thermostatic heads

-The thermostatic heads allow to reduce waste and improve comfort by stabilizing the temperature at different values in the various rooms according to the needs.
+Thermostatic heads help to reduce waste and improve comfort by stabilizing the temperature in each room as required.

 Remove any heat sources (such as ovens or stoves).

-Close the valve when changing the air in the rooms (keeping windows and heaters open at the same time wastes a lot of heat).
+Close the valve when you have doors or windows open, keeping windows open and your heating system on at the same time wastes a lot of heat and money!.

-Leave the head on 5 during the summer period, so as to avoid the formation of limescale and the consequent blockage of the head.
+Leave the head fully open at position 5 during the summer period, so as to avoid the formation of limescale and the consequent blockage of the head.

-Leave the valve on 1/2 in rooms that are not in use or if you leave the accommodation empty for a few days.
+Leave the valve on 1/2 in rooms that are not in use or if you leave the house empty for a few days.

 How to distinguish a normal valve from a thermostatic valve?